conal/quotes/quotes.md

 "The fact that an opinion has been widely held is no evidence whatever that it is not utterly absurd; indeed in view of the silliness of the majority of mankind, a widespread belief is more likely to be foolish than sensible." - Bertrand Russell

 "Dialogue requires space, time, and a calm spirit.
 People need to be given a chance to tune into themselves.
 Dialogue is a deep process.
-For me, this requires some quiet and inner peace -- and some time for interaction." - Bob Niederman
+For me, this requires some quiet and inner peace---and some time for interaction." - Bob Niederman

 "If you can't solve a problem, then there's an easier problem you can solve: find it." - George Polya

 "If you never did, you should.
 These things are fun and fun is good." - Dr Suess

-"We are all born originals -- why is it so many of us die copies?" - Edward Young
+"We are all born originals---why is it so many of us die copies?" - Edward Young

 "If I try to be like him, who will be like me?" - Yiddish proverb